pottendo/pottendo-SK64-network/README_network.md

 ### Booting the right Sidekick64 kernel image

-It should in theory be possible to switch between the normal Sidekick64 kernel (vanilla), the network kernel (Ethernet cable based) and the WLAN kernel while everything is stored on one SD card.
+It should in theory be possible to switch between the normal Sidekick64 kernel (vanilla) and the network kernel (WLAN or ethernet cable based) while everything is stored on one SD card.

 There might be problems with the Raspberry Pi firmware files which exist in older and newer revisions.
 The network kernels tend to use the latest Raspberry Pi firmware files while the vanilla kernel uses older ones.

 The vanilla kernel is called `kernel_sk64.img` and is always in the root folder of the SD card.
-Network kernels have different file names (`kernel_sk64_net.img`, `kernel_sk64_wlan.img`) and should also be stored in the root folder.
+The network kernel is called `kernel_sk64_net.img` and should also be stored in the root folder.

 Within the file `sidekick64.txt` in the root folder of the SD card you can clarify which kernel image should be booted when Sidekick64 is powered up.
 The vanilla kernel is booted by the line `kernel=kernel_sk64.img`.
 You can add lines below this line like `kernel=kernel_sk64_net.img` to boot the cable based network kernel instead.
 You may also disable lines by prefixing it with `#`.
 But there should always be one line that is set to active.
 Otherwise Sidekick64 will fail to boot.

 ### WLAN, SSID and passphrase

-If you use the WLAN kernel, you have to check if you have a folder `wlan` on your SD card containing the Raspberry Pi firmware files for WLAN networking.
+If you want to use WLAN, you have to check if you have a folder `wlan` on your SD card containing the Raspberry Pi firmware files for WLAN networking.

 You also have to edit the file `wlan/wpa_supplicant.conf` and add SSID and passphrase in cleartext.
 Edit the two values for `ssid` and `psk`: